What does the law say?

-The law relating to the trespass of domestic animals is contained in the Animals Act 1971.
+The law relating to trespass in the context of domestic animals is found in the Animals Act 1971.
 However, cats enjoy a unique position as the Animals Act 1971 does not apply to them.
-A cat cannot, therefore, in law trespass.
-As a cat cannot trespass its owner cannot be legally responsible for what their cat does outside of their property.
+This is how cats have this ‘right to roam’ and they cannot, therefore, trespass in the legal sense.
+Therefore, an owner cannot be legally responsible for where their cats go.

 The law of nuisance

-Where animals are kept in such a manner or in such circumstances as to cause material discomfort or annoyance to the public in general or to a particular person the keeping of such animals may amount to a “nuisance”.
+Nuisance laws protect property owners where the enjoyment of their land or property is being unreasonably interfered with.
+Where cats are kept in such a manner or in such circumstances that cause material discomfort or annoyance to the public in general (a public nuisance); or to a particular person (private nuisance), the keeping of such animals may amount to a nuisance – and legal action can be taken.

-An example of a statutory nuisance can be found in the Environmental Protection Act 1990.
-Under the Environmental Protection Act 1990 a local authority has the power to prosecute a person where an animal is “kept in such a place or manner as to be prejudicial to health or a nuisance”.
+Under the Environmental Protection Act 1990, a local authority has the power to prosecute a person where an animal is “kept in such a place or manner as to be prejudicial to health or a nuisance”.

 For more information on: